 Suicidal ideation is a term used to describe thoughts about, or a preoccupation with, suicide.
 The spectrum of suicidal ideation ranges from transitory thoughts to a detailed plan.
 If you’re feeling suicidal, you’re not alone – many of us have had suicidal thoughts at some point during our lives.
 If you’re considering dying by suicide, this is a medical emergency – call 911 immediately.
 Feeling suicidal isn’t a character defect and it doesn’t make you weak – it simply means that you’re overwhelmed by stress and emotion in your life and you’re looking for a way to cope.
 You may feel the future is a big black question mark of uncertainty.
 However, with time, support, and love, you can overcome the problems that are making you feel suicidal and learn to live life to its fullest.

-Highland Ridge Hospital has helped countless teens, adults, and older adults who have struggled with depression and suicidal thoughts.
+Highland Ridge Hospital in Salt Lake City has helped countless teens, adults, and older adults who have struggled with depression and suicidal thoughts.
 Our compassionate team of mental health professionals understands the pain you’re in and the bravery it takes to make the first step into treatment.
 You’re not alone.
 Highland Ridge Hospital is here to help.

 How to Help A Loved One Seek Treatment for Suicidal Ideation